A Conference for Ex-Addicts, recovering addicts, addicts & those with a heart for addicts

 Barry grew up in Salford, Greater Manchester.
 At 16, he left school with no qualifications and became drawn into the Manchester music and drugs scene.
 This led to a life of heroin addiction and drug dealing.
 After being dependent on heroin for fifteen years and spending a number of terms in prison, Barry had what he describes as a ‘religious experience’, which resulted in his life being totally transformed.
 He is a contemporary communicator who is humorous, passionate and inspirational.

-Marvin/Crown grew up on an Estate in South Manchester, notorious for violence and crime.
+Marvin/Crown has performed at Fixed for the last three years.
+He grew up on an Estate in South Manchester, notorious for violence and crime.
 Anger issues and insecurities led him into fighting, reacting negatively, carrying weapons and gang affiliation.
 He fell in love with Hip-Hop and his love for music kept him from falling deeper into the streets and crime.
 After a throat operation, he was told that there was a high chance that he would never rap again but God miraculously healed him.
 Crown became a Christian in 2013 and now has his own record label ‘Iron Sharpens Iron,’ using music to engage and present the Gospel.

 Gram has served prison sentences for football related violence, assault, robbery and theft.
 He eventually ended up living rough on the streets of Middlesbrough.
 After ending up in a coma due to alcohol abuse, Gram was prayed for & to the doctor’s amazement, he pulled through.
 This led to him giving his life over to Jesus.
 Gram is the author or two books about his life ‘One Step Beyond’ and ‘It Must Be Love’.
 He now heads up a charity called Sowing Seeds Ministries which brings the Christian message to prisoners and ex-offenders.